 By now you may have already attended a few weddings.
-You may have even helped plan your BFF's wedding and feel you are a master at wedding planning.
+You may have even helped plan your BFF’s wedding by recommending a wedding vendor.
 Most couples like yourself are pretty savvy and up to speed with the basics of wedding planning.
 For the most part you know where to find vendors and inspiration and have a good idea of what your wedding will look like.
 Right?

 The part you may not be as familiar with is vetting and contracting your ideal wedding vendor.
 It can be a tough process to make sure your vendors have all you want.
 Better yet, you have to make sure their contracts state what they are offering you.
 You don’t want to wait until your wedding day to figure out if you hired the right vendor or not.